Skip to main content

 South Africa: Supply-Side Wildcards

-While the demand outlook is structurally bearish, supply-side disruptions remain the primary bullish wildcard for rhodium.
+While the demand outlook is structurally weaker, supply-side disruptions remain the primary constructive wildcard for rhodium.
 South Africa’s PGM mining industry faces a constellation of operational challenges:

 Energy crisis: Eskom, South Africa’s state-owned utility, continues to struggle with generation capacity.
 While load-shedding (rolling blackouts) has moderated from its 2023 peak, mining operations remain vulnerable to power instability.
 Smelting operations — essential for PGM processing — are particularly energy-intensive and sensitive to supply interruptions.